 This heuristic promotes the needs of all levels of usability experiences.
 Generally, these accelerators are made invisible and unseen by the users; however, they can be very advantageous in providing the best usability experience to different users operating on a single platform.
 It further improves communication and provides an intuitive experience to the users who are accessing the platform for the first time.

 Minimalist is always a trend but it is mainly about consisting of the limited information that is relevant for the user.
 It facilitated a list of UX trend predictions and minimalist aesthetic is in use since time.
 They were brought with time sites like GeoCities and Angelfire and are popular.
 Now this heuristic is redesigned to fulfill the special requirements of the users.
 So only important information can be made easily visible to the users and they don’t have to go through everything mentioned on the platform.

 Help users recognize, diagnose and recover from errors

-Along with giving necessary information to the users regarding prevention of errors, it is also relevant to make them learn on how to recover from the errors.
-It is the task of designers to create a simple language to recover from mistakes like landing on a wrong page, incorrect phone number and so on.
-It will boost their confidence of coming up with simple solutions to correct their own mistakes without your need.
+Along with giving necessary information to the users regarding the prevention of errors, it is also relevant to make them learn how to recover from the errors.
+It is the task of designers to create a simple language to recover from mistakes like landing on a wrong page, incorrect phone number, and so on.
+It will boost their confidence in coming up with simple solutions to correct their own mistakes without your need.

 Help and documentation

 This heuristic says that even though the platform can be accessed without documentation, still it is essential to provide help and documentation.
-It would be helpful to search, focused on user task and to list important steps to perform.
+It would be helpful to search, focused on user tasks, and list important steps to perform.

 So these are the top 10 usability heuristics that still holds up over two decades later.